 3. Sweet Alternatives:

 Some children with additional needs/autism have dietary restrictions or allergies.
-Consider offering non-food treats like stickers, small toys, or glow sticks as an alternative to sweets.
+Consider offering non-food treats like stickers, small toys, glow sticks or sensory fidget toys as an alternative to sweets.
 This can also be more inclusive for children with food-related sensitivities.

 4. Prepare for Sensory Challenges:

 Halloween can be noisy and visually stimulating.
 Prepare your child by explaining the sights and sounds they might encounter.
+Many families find it helpful to understand their child's sensory triggers before attending Halloween events.
+Our Autism Support Guide explores sensory sensitivities and practical support strategies.
 If they are sensitive to loud noises or flashing lights, plan accordingly and avoid overly decorated houses.

 5. Social Stories and Role-Playing: